jon-harper/jon-harper.github.io/docs/abs/printing.md

 <figure markdown>
 ![graphic demonstrating supports](img/supports.png)
 <figcaption markdown>
 Supports allow printing "in mid air" but must be removed when the print is complete.
+ABS is generally not printable with supports.
 </figcaption>
 </figure>